GfSE/SpecIF-Pages/Documentation/03_SpecIF_JSON-Schema.md

-__Remark:__ The names, internally used in the JSON-schema for SpecIF all get a prefix `Specif`, followed by the names defined in the metamodel to avoid naming conflicts in implementations and code, generated from the schema definition, with equal names defined by other standards (e.g. the term *Node- is used in the JavaScript world by NodeJS and also defined in the SpecIF metamodel).
+__Remark:__ The names, internally used in the JSON-schema for SpecIF all get a prefix `Specif`, followed by the names defined in the metamodel to avoid naming conflicts in implementations and code, generated from the schema definition, with equal names defined by other standards (e.g. the term *Node* is used in the JavaScript world by NodeJS and also defined in the SpecIF metamodel).
 So the metamodel term *Node* is called *SpecifNode* in the JSON-schema definition etc.

 ## SpecIF JSON example